EFWob/ESPPubSubClientWrapper/README.md

 by deriving a wrapper class from PubSubClient class.

 The main additions to the base class are:
- * the `on()` method that allows a link of a specific topic to a specific callback (i. e. you no longer have to parse the incoming topics to link them to specific actions in your sketch).
+ * the [on()-method](#improved-callback-handling) that allows a link of a specific topic to a specific callback (i. e. yoy no longer have to parse the incoming topics to link them to specific actions in your sketch).
  * The connection/reconnection is handled whithin the `loop()` method.
 That means you no longer need to wait for WiFi-layer to be established before connecting to the MQTT-Server or subscribing to topics.